 Cis women who experience orgasm regularly have these things in common

 Research comparing cis women who experience orgasm regularly versus those who don’t tells us that those who do:

 - Experience more pleasure and have less sexual distress.

 - Think erotic thoughts during both solo sex and sex with their partners.

-Orgasmic women are more likely believe that focusing on physical sensations of sex are the best thoughts during the act.
+- Believe that focusing on the physical sensations of sex are the best thoughts during the moment.

 - Focus on physical sensations.
-If you get distracted during sex or find yourself thinking about other things such as how you look, whether what you’re doing is working, and if you’re going to orgasm, mindfulness activities are amazing.
-Challenge yourself to identify three things you can feel.
-Maybe its the sheets beneath you, the air going in and out of your lungs, and your heartbeat going faster.
-You can add in the other senses if you want too!
-You might find this easiest to practice first in non-sexual situations (e.g. working out), then during solo sex, and lastly with a partner.
-Or you may want to just jump right in.
+Identify three things you feel.
+Maybe it’s the sheets beneath you, the air going in and out of your lungs, and your heartbeat speeding up.
+Add in the other senses if you want!
+I recommend practicing first in non-sexual situations like working out or walking your dog, then during solo sex, and lastly with a partner.
+Or jump right in.

-What will work for you may not work for me or your best friend or your sister or that girl in the cubicle down the hall.
-What this research tells us, however, is that the mind probably plays a big role in your ability to experience pleasure, orgasm, and sexual distress.
+Your mind plays a big role in your ability to experience pleasure, orgasm, and sexual distress.
 Why not treat yourself by focusing on the first two?

 Want more Ideas on how to have a better orgasm using your brain?